Our Programs and Services

 The Community Need

 People experiencing chronic homelessness, people with mental health conditions, and people with substance abuse issues represent approximately 30% of the population experiencing homelessness.
-Step Up’s programs and services address the needs and problems of these individuals.
+Step Up’s programs and services address the needs of these individuals.